3.3. Create Your First XBlock#

 Before running the XBlock SDK the first time, you must create the SQLite database.

-xblock_development directory, run the following command to create the database and the tables.
+xblock_developmentdirectory, run the following command to create the database and the tables.

 You are prompted to indicate whether or not to create a Django superuser.